📊 Projekt

 Expected Outcomes

-• Development and testing of contemporary, innovative study programs for the practice-oriented qualification of specialists in the AI-driven working world
+• Development and testing of contemporary, innovative study programs for practice-oriented qualification of specialists in the AI-driven working world

 Contact